stephengold/Heart/README.md

 Applications have been created to test and demonstrate certain features of Heart.
-The following apps are found in the HeartExamples sub-project:
+The following apps are found in the HeartExamples subproject:

 ### TestBoundsVisualizer